machzqcq/docker-orchestration/README.md

 - Test rolling deployments (upgrade components of your application without without blackout windows i.e. zeror downtime to customers accessing your application even when updating apps)
 - Take [example-voting-app](https://github.com/machzqcq/example-voting-app.git), a micro-service application with UI, api, worker, db micro-services and swarm it
 - Application Monitoring and Visualization -  I found it very helpful to run [cAdvisor](https://github.com/google/cadvisor) or [weaveScope](https://github.com/weaveworks/scope) and visualize the swarm, containers, hosts as they come up and go down

+# Assumptions

+- Know fundamental docker concepts - docker client, api and engine commands and sub-commands
+- Know how to operate and manage virtualbox images (using vagrant)
+- Intermediate *nix knowledge - ssh, navigate, start stop services, file i/o etc.
+- yaml format (and the sensitivity to spaces)
+- Done at least some ops/sysadmin work in the past and knows fundamentals of distributed systems (horizontal scaling, application deployments on distributed systems etc. )
+- Willingness to try and NOT give up on initial failures (aka. look up online and fix simple glitches that might be specific to your network, hardware, software setup)

 ## Key Points for Swarm in 1.12